Guðlaugur Friðþórsson: Sequence of events

-On 11 March 1984, Guðlaugur and four other fishermen were fishing off the coast of Heimaey near the Westman Islands when their boat, which was engaging in fishing and carrying trenchers to another village, capsized at about 10 p.m.
-It was suspected that the weight of the trenchers was miscalculated, causing the boat to be more susceptible to turbulent ocean conditions.
+On 11 March 1984, Guðlaugur and four other fishermen were fishing off the coast of Heimaey near the Westman Islands when their boat capsized at about 10 p.m.

 As the boat sank, Guðlaugur and two out of four other crewmen climbed on to the keel.
 After about 45 minutes, they swam towards the shore; two disappearing within 10 minutes.
 The only survivor of the crew of five, Guðlaugur swam for five to six hours in 5–6 °C water the 6 km to the island, wearing a shirt, sweater and jeans, guided by a lighthouse.
 He claimed to have remained clear-headed throughout.

 Reaching the shore of Heimaey, Guðlaugur found himself at the most dangerous section of the island's coastline, due mainly to the waves hitting the coastal lava rock formations.
 After searching for and finding a suitable, flatter part of the shoreline, he finally got to land but had to walk with bare feet over about 3 km of volcanic scree.
 When he knocked on a door at 7 a.m., nine hours after the boat had sunk, he was taken to the hospital.
 Guðlaugur's body temperature was below 34 °C yet he showed almost no symptoms of hypothermia or vasodilatation, only of dehydration.